rlpacheco/abseff_R/README.md

 1) **Absolute effect based on relative risk (risk ratios)**

-**abseff_rr**(N1, N2, N3, N4, N5)
+**abseff_rr**(a, b, c, d, e)

-N1 = point estimate for the relative risk
+a = point estimate for the relative risk

-N2 = lower limit of the confidence interval for the relative risk
+b = lower limit of the confidence interval for the relative risk

-N3 = upper limit of the confidence interval for the relative risk
+c = upper limit of the confidence interval for the relative risk

-N4 = total number of events on control group
+d = total number of events on control group

-N5 = total number of participants on control group
+e = total number of participants on control group

 *Example (1)*: